-To date, a total of 53 countries have either ratified or acceded to the Convention (for a list of countries party to the Convention, see Appendix 5).
-It is expected that most countries will eventually ratify the Convention.
+Since Australia ratified the Hague Convention in 1998, 37 additional countries have ratified or acceded to the Convention.
+To date, a total of 62 countries are a party to the Convention (for a list of countries party to the Convention, see Appendix 5).
 The Convention helps people in Australia who wish to adopt children from other countries because it establishes uniform procedures to be followed by the countries that are parties to the Convention.
 The Convention also ensures that the child's best interests are safeguarded.
 Australia's ratification of the Hague Convention is likely to be the main reason for the increase in intercountry adoptions between 1998-99 and 1999-00.

 From 1998-99 onwards, intercountry placement adoptions are reported on by whether they were 'Hague' or 'non-Hague' adoptions.
-The data on 'Hague' adoptions are also used by the Commonwealth Attorney-General's Department - the Principal Central Authority for the Convention - to report to the Hague Conference on Private International Law on how Australia is adhering to the Convention.
+The data on 'Hague' adoptions are also used by the Federal Attorney-General's Department - the Principal Central Authority for the Convention - to report to the Hague Conference on Private International Law on how Australia is adhering to the Convention.
 In accordance with its responsibilities for intercountry adoption, each state and territory has established a Central Authority under the Convention.
 These, in turn, report to the Principal Central Authority.

 For those children who are adopted under the Hague Convention, the full adoption order can be made in the country of origin and is recognised by Australia.
-For children whose adoption orders are not finalised in the country of origin (both Hague and non-Hague adoptions), the Commonwealth Minister for Immigration and Multicultural Affairs assumes guardianship of the child for immigration purposes until an adoption order is made.
-The Commonwealth Minister delegates such guardianship to the relevant state or territory minister or department head, thereby allowing for the minister or department head to give consent to the adoption (Boss 1992:39).
+For children whose adoption orders are not finalised in the country of origin (both Hague and non-Hague adoptions), the Federal Minister for Immigration, Multicultural and Indigenous Affairs assumes guardianship of the child for immigration purposes until an adoption order is made.
+The Federal Minister delegates such guardianship to the relevant state or territory minister or department head, thereby allowing for the minister or department head to give consent to the adoption (Boss 1992:39).